Table of Contents

-Patients who develop abscesses might need open drainage of the preseptal abscess.
-On the other hand, patients with orbital cellulitis are more likely to require surgical intervention to remove foreign bodies, bony fragments in case of orbital trauma, drain abscesses, or to remove an infected eye globe to avoid extension to other adjacent structures such as the central nervous system.
+Patients who develop abscesses might need open drainage of the periorbital abscess.
+Patients with orbital cellulitis are more likely to require surgical intervention to remove foreign bodies, bony fragments in case of orbital trauma, drain abscesses, or to remove an infected eye globe to avoid extension to other adjacent structures such as the central nervous system.

 |Oral antibiotics usually sufficient||Unasyn|